cfe-lab/MiCall/docs/steps.md

   * seq - the amino acid sequence that was used
   * aligned - how the amino acid sequence aligned with the reference sequence
   * error - reason for rejecting a sequence
-    * low quality - more than half of the sequence had read quality with phred score < 33
+    * `low quality` - more than half of the sequence had read quality with phred score < 33
-    * notdiv3 - the sequence did not end on a codon boundary
+    * `notdiv3` - the sequence did not end on a codon boundary
-    * zerolength - none of the sequence mapped to the expected portion of the reference sequence
+    * `zerolength` - none of the sequence mapped to the expected portion of the reference sequence
-    * cysteines - the start or end of the amino acid sequence was not a cycsteine
+    * `cysteines` - the start or end of the amino acid sequence was not a cycsteine
-    * > 2 ambiguous - more than one amino acid was ambiguous, or one position more than two possible amino acids
+    * `> 2 ambiguous` - more than one amino acid was ambiguous, or one position had more than two possible amino acids
-    * stop codons - the sequence contained a stop codon
+    * `stop codons` - the sequence contained a stop codon
-    * length - the amino acid sequence length was outside of the range 32 to 40
+    * `length` - the amino acid sequence length was outside of the range 32 to 40
-    * failed to align - the nucleotide sequence failed to align with the reference
+    * `failed to align` - the nucleotide sequence failed to align with the reference
-    * count < 3 - this is a summary line reporting how many reads were rejected for low counts
+    * `count < 3` - this is a summary line reporting how many reads were rejected for low counts
   * comment - a warning for sequences that had a problem but were good enough to score
-    * ambiguous - one amino acid had two possible values
+    * `ambiguous` - one amino acid had two possible values
 * g2p_summary.csv - summarizes the sample and calls it either R5 or X4
   * mapped - the number of reads that mapped to V3LOOP
   * valid - the number of those reads that were valid sequences and not errors